theshingstar030818/parse-push-plugin/README.md

    - iOS
       1. Create SSL push certificate with Apple.
 You may find  [this tutorial useful](https://github.com/ParsePlatform/PushTutorial/tree/master/iOS).
 All steps prior to adding code to your iOS application are applicable.
       2. Use Parse Dashboard to upload the generated `p12` push certificate.
    - Android - no need for certificate setup.
-Parse.com uses its own push credential.
+Parse.com uses its own push credentials.

 - Open Source parse-server
-   1. Setup parse-server
+   1. Setup `parse-server`

       There are plenty of guides out there to help you get started on popular hosting services like Heroku and AWS.
 If you want to setup parse-server on your laptop [for local development, here's a quick-start guide](https://taivo.github.io/guides/parse-server-for-local-development).
-   2. After your `parse-server` is up and running, generate your push credentials:
+   2. Once you have a working `parse-server`, generate your push credentials:

       - iOS
          1. Create SSL push certificate with Apple.
 You may find  [this tutorial useful](https://github.com/ParsePlatform/PushTutorial/tree/master/iOS).
 All steps prior to adding code to your iOS application are applicable.
          2. Place the `p12` certificate file from the previous step on your server.
       - Android
    3. Update your `parse-server` configuration to use the push credentials.
 Here is an example:

    ```json
    {
       "appId": "MY_APP_ID",